-Measles outbreak in Texas: what you should know
+Measles outbreak in Texas: cases, deaths, what other states it has reached and what you need to know

-The United States is facing a growing measles outbreak, and Texas is one of the major hotspots.
-The highly contagious virus has already infected at least 48 people in the state, the worst outbreak in nearly three decades.
-It is mainly concentrated in Gaines County, a rural area with a significant Mennonite population where vaccination rates are well below national targets.
+The United States is facing a growing measles outbreak, and Texas remains the main focus.
+This highly contagious virus has already infected at least 500 people in the state.
+It was first concentrated in Gaines County, a rural area with a significant Mennonite population where vaccination rates are well below national targets, but has now spread to other states and also to Mexico, where there are already more than 300 cases.
 Health officials have warned that if immediate action is not taken, the outbreak will spread further, both within and outside Texas.

 Measles is not just a local problem; it is a global health concern.
 In 2023, more than 10 million people worldwide were infected with the virus.
-Although measles was declared eliminated in the United States in 2000, there have been some outbreaks, as was the case in 2019, when a large outbreak in New York and other states nearly cost the United States its elimination status, with about 1,300 cases reported.
-Now, after a decline in cases during the Covid pandemic, measles is making a resurgence both globally and domestically.
+Although measles was declared eliminated in the United States in 2000, there have been some outbreaks, as there were in 2019, when a large outbreak in New York and other states nearly cost the United States its elimination status, with about 1,300 cases reported.
+Now, after a decline in cases during the covid pandemic, measles is making a resurgence both globally and domestically.

 Measles in Texas

 Gaines County has one of the highest vaccination exemption rates in Texas.
-State data show that last year only 82% of elementary school students in the area received the measles, mumps and rubella vaccine (MMR), well below the federal target of 95%.
+State data show that last year only 82% of elementary students in the area received the measles, mumps and rubella vaccine (also known as “MMR” or MMR), well below the federal target of 95%.
 In private schools and homeschooling communities, the vaccination rate is even lower.
+As a result, the number of cases has risen sharply and the outbreak has spread to other states.

 Measles is one of the most contagious viruses in the world.
-It is spread through the respiratory tract and can remain airborne for hours after an infected person coughs or sneezes.
+It spreads through the respiratory tract and can remain airborne for hours after an infected person coughs or sneezes.

 Symptoms usually appear one to two weeks after exposure and include fever, cough, runny nose and red eyes, followed by a characteristic red rash.
 Although most people recover, measles can lead to serious complications such as pneumonia, brain swelling and even death.